Heading to the Mall This Weekend? Here's How to Earn Cash for Shopping at Your Favorite Stores

 If your weekend plans include heading to the mall to do some spring shopping, why not get paid for it?
 That’s right, shopping app RetailMeNot has officially their in-store cash back offer and it’s too good to pass up!

-Here’s the deal: For every $20 you spend at select stores such as H&M, Macy’s, Payless and more fashion favorites, you’ll receive $10 back.
+Here’s the deal: For every $50 you spend at select stores, such as H&M and Macy’s, you’ll receive $5 back and at other mall favorites such as Payless, you’ll receive $5 for every $40 you spend.
 RetailMeNot has been saving shoppers an average of 14 percent on purchases since launching in 2017 and the deals are only getting better.
 Available for Android and iOS, all you have to do is download the app and display the cash back offer to cashiers at any of the participating stores – simple and easy, right?
 We thought so too.
 So much so, we went ahead and pulled a few of our favorite spring-ready styles to snag and get paid for purchasing!

 Payless